-Under the Deed of Access, Indemnity and Insurance, Directors may inspect the Company's Board papers up to seven years after the date on which the Director ceases to be a Director of the Company.
-The Directors are entitled to directors and offices insurance at the Company's expense.
+Under the Deed of Access, Indemnity and Insurance, Directors have access to inspect the Company's Board papers up to seven years after the date on which the Director ceases to be a Director of the Company.
+The Directors are entitled to directors and officers insurance at the Company's expense.